canonical/postgresql-k8s-operator/docs/how-to/logical-replication/set-up-clusters.md

 You can then add more data to the table in the first cluster, and it will be replicated to the second cluster automatically.

 If the relation between the PostgreSQL clusters is broken, the data will be kept in both clusters, but the replication will stop.
 You can re-enable logical replication by following the steps from [](/how-to/logical-replication/re-enable).

+The same will happen for that specific table if you change the table in the `logical_replication_subscription_request` config option to a different table or remove it completely.
+If one or more tables other than the current one are specified, the replication will continue for those tables, but the current table will not be replicated any more.